 Foster Care Training and Technical Assistance

-Through our Training and Technical Assistance Network, we provide assistance to states and tribes to establish permanency for all children and youth.
+Through our Capacity Building Services, we provide assistance to states and tribes to establish permanency for all children and youth.

 Our foster care training and technical assistance resources include the following:

 - The National Resource Center for Permanency and Family Connections

 - The National Resource Center for Youth Development

 The federal Permanency Innovations Initiative (PII) is a multi-site federal demonstration project designed to improve permanency outcomes among foster care children who have the most serious barriers to permanency.
 This 5-year, $100 million initiative includes six grantees, each with a unique intervention designed to help a specific subgroup of children leave foster care in fewer than three years.

 Findyouthinfo.gov provides interactive tools and other resources to help youth-serving organizations and community partnerships plan, implement, and participate in effective programs for youth.